edouard-lopez/monitor-http-server/README.md

 ## Install

-The project use 2 submodule, instructions below cover an *out of the box* installation:
+The project use two submodules, the instructions below cover an *out of the box* installation process:

 ```
 git clone git@github.com:edouard-lopez/monitor-http-server.git